ImpulseAdventure/GUIslice-Builder/README.md

 ### Release History

-#### Changes for 0.13.b021
+#### Changes for 0.13.b022
+Replaces 0.13.b021 which crashed due to fonts not installed.

-Enhancement to split [project name].ino file into  [project name].ino and [project name]_GUI.h header that contains GUIslice API storage, Fonts, Element Initialization and other items users generally don't need to modify.
+Enhancement to split [project name].ino file into  [project name].ino and [project name]_GSLC.h header that contains GUIslice API storage, Fonts, Element Initialization and other items users generally don't need to modify.
 While [project name].ino will remain where users must do their code injections.

 Target Platform linux will continue to use a single [project name].c file.
 Also, existing projects will be upgraded automatically with the existing [project name].ino renamed to [project name].ino.orig in case of any problems with the upgrade.